Top

 2. Is a pension scheme a good or bad investment?

 Deciding whether a pension scheme is a good or a bad investment depends on your individual financial goals and needs.
-For retirement planning, experts suggest including pension plans in your investment portfolio to diversify your investment and balancing risk and returns.
+For retirement planning, experts suggest including pension plans in your investment portfolio to diversify your investment and balance risk and returns.

 3. What is the disadvantage of a pension?